-Explain endurance to me like I’m 5.
-Or a toddler.
+Explain Endurance To Me Like I’m 5.
+Or a Toddler.

 This spring my then 3-year-old son started, to my delight, to take an interest in running.
 He started wanting to come to the track with me, run around the park by our house and enter local kids’ races.
 We’re talking 400m to 1km distances, which as adults is within our comfort zones; but for kids, especially toddlers, that’s venturing into middle distance running territory, also known as endurance.
 I didn’t realize that at first though, it took him complaining of a tummy ache after the first 100-200m’s of every run for me to get it.